Sutta Pitaka

 also came to the meeting in the wood.

-He has arisen, resplendent,
+He has arisen, brilliant,

 his formidable body so glorious.